-Coach Jaskiewicz begins his fifth year as head coach at the
+Coach Jaskiewicz begins his sixth year as head coach at the

 Coast Guard Academy after serving as an assistant coach for three

 years with the Bears.

 Kevin brings a wealth of experience to the position.
 He has coached at every level of college basketball, from junior college to Division I, and has been an integral part of some remarkable rebuilding programs.

 While an assistant at Connecticut College, he helped to recruit and to develop players who went on to earn All New England and All-American honors.
 In addition, he helped turn the program into a perennial winner.
 In fact, in his last four years as an assistant, the program was 85-20 and made consecutive trips to the Sweet 16 and an appearance at the Final Four in 1999.
 In the 1998-99 campaign, the team completed a perfect regular season (24-0) and was ranked number 1 in the nation.

 In 1999, Coach Jaskiewicz moved to Brown University, and helped coordinate a national recruiting effort that resulted in the greatest four-year period in Brown University Men’s basketball history.
 The program posted a 63-45 overall record from 2000-2004, and also produced an Ivy League record of 39-17 in that same time frame, while also producing All Ivy and academic All Ivy players.
 The 2002-2003 squad finished 12-2 which is the best Ivy league record in Brown history and made an appearance in the NIT.

 As an assistant at Coast Guard, he was part of the Coast Guard coaching staff for three seasons before becoming head coach.
 Coast Guard won back-to-back NEWMAC Tournament championships in 2006-’07 and 2007-’08, and earned a berth in the NCAA Tournament in both those seasons.
 The Bears won a school-record 24 games, and advanced to the Elite 8 in 2007-’08.